Sarajevo square

 Islam is the main religion, but there’s a healthy Christian minority, with many other religions also having a presence.
 Each of these has added to the local culture, and from a tourist perspective at least, appear to coexist with little tension.

 Churches and mosques sit in close proximity.
-Walking around you hear both church bells alongside the Muslim call to prayer.
+Walking around you hear church bells alongside the Muslim call to prayer.
 All this adds to the unique flavor of a truly European, albeit primarily Muslim, country.

 Bosnia generally isn’t a costly place to visit, but being there in November made things even cheaper.
 Going out of season also meant I had the walk down Sarajevo’s famous 1984 Olympic Bobsled track almost to myself.